icemusike/todd-gross-project/README.md

 - No server-side dependencies or configuration needed
 - Sample data is automatically created on first run
 - All overlays are stored in the browser's local storage
+- Uses a CORS proxy to load external websites in the iframe

+## Cross-Origin Website Loading

+The system uses a public CORS proxy service (AllOrigins) to bypass cross-origin restrictions when loading external websites in the iframe.
+This allows the overlay to be displayed on top of any website without requiring modifications to the target site.

 ## License